-Here are five tips for enjoying better wines if you are an absolute beginner….
+Whatever the types of wine you love, here are five tips for enjoying better wines if you are an absolute beginner….

-1. Love the wine you’re with
+1. Love the wine you’re with – no matter the type of wine

-Don’t get worried about other people’s perceptions of your favourite wine.
+Don’t get worried about other people’s perceptions of your favourite wine or types of wine.
 If someone feels that it is not a ‘worthy wine’, it says more about them than you.
 If you enjoy it, drink it.
 Accept that everyone’s tastes are very different and let them drink something else.
 Drinking wine is NOT a competition, the only losers are those who feel superior.
 No one likes a wine snob, except other wine snobs… maybe….

 And the more expensive the wine is, does not mean that you will like it more than a less expensive wine.